Help a Friend

 OR Campus Safety at 773.508.6039

-If a friend or someone you know was sexually assaulted, they may experience a variety of emotional reactions.
-For some, the emotional impact of sexual assault can be immediate and short-term.
+If a friend or someone you know was sexually assaulted, they may experience a variety of reactions.
+For some, the impact of sexual assault can be immediate and short-term.
 For others, the effects can be long-lasting.
-Your friend may find it helpful to talk to a counselor about these feelings.
+Your friend may find it helpful to speak with a counselor about these how they are feeling.

 YOU CAN HELP:

 - Listen.
 A friend may confide in you ten minutes or ten years after the assault.
-At that time, it doesn't matter so much what you say but how well you listen.
+At that time,it’s not about having all the answers or giving advice - focus on being an active listener.
 Allow the person to talk, but do not push for details.

 - Believe your friend.
-Survivors need to validate their experience.
+A survivor’s experiences are valid.
 Be sure your friend knows how much you support them.